 - Laptop computers and library computers may be operated, but all sound or audio features must be turned off.
 Video Chat is not permitted.

-- Individuals collaborating in Group Study Rooms should keep the door shut in order to contain any noise.
+- Individuals collaborating in group study rooms should keep the door shut in order to contain any noise.

 Those who fail to follow these policies will be asked to either conform or leave the library.
 Additional sanctions may be imposed on repeat offenders.
 Non-Drexel offenders may be barred from the library entirely.

 Libraries Facilities Use Policy